sequenceplanner/ros1_unification_2019/README.md

 ### ur_pose_updater

+TODO: some testing
 Allows the user to save robot poses by sending messages to this node.
 The poses are saved in according csv files and can be later looked up by other nodes.
 - Support for pose manipulation: UPDATE, DELETE and CLEAR
 - UPDATE: if pose name is not existing, append to specified pose list
 - UPDATE: if pose name existing in the pose list, update with new values
 - DELETE: if pose name is not existing, skip with error msg
-- UPDATE: if pose name existing in the pose list, remove pose from the list
+- DELETE: if pose name existing in the pose list, remove pose from the list
 - CLEAR: if pose name and type specified, clear the whole pose list, leave the 'control_pose'
 - CLEAR: if pose name or type not specified, skip with error mmsg (safety feature)